-The annual event was a collaboration between DSS, the Office of the Fresno County Superintendent of Schools, districts, and community colleges and was held on the Fresno City College campus.
+The annual event was a collaboration between DSS, Office of Fresno County Superintendent of

+Schools (FCSS), districts, and community colleges and was held on the Fresno City College campus.
 High school seniors were fully matriculated and completed college, financial aid, and college support program applications and were enrolled in college classes for Fall 2023 semester.